Everything truck drivers should know about Daylight Saving Time

 Schneider has used electronic logs since 2010 — e-logs (ELDs) are now federally mandated — and most e-log providers automatically handle the DST calculations for drivers.
 Drivers must remember that regardless of springing forward or falling back, you still have to adhere to the Department of Transportation (DOT) Federal Motor Carrier Safety Administration (FMCSA) Hours of Service (HOS) regulations for how many hours a truck driver can drive.

-For springing forward, drivers do not get an extra hour to go toward your 10-hour break — you still have to take 10 actual hours off duty.
-You should add an “extra” hour to the number of hours you actually work.
+For springing forward, drivers do not get an extra hour toward their 10-hour break — they still have to take 10 actual hours off duty.

 E-log DST examples: